kaypee90/here_geocoder_wrapper/README.rst

 Usage
 -----

-Provide the api key you genereated on https://www.here.com/ in the GeocoderApi Constructor.
+Provide the api key you genereated on https://www.here.com/ in the GeocoderApi Constructor at the point of initialization.
 Then pass your search text in the search methode of the GeocoderApi object to receive a response object

 .. code-block:: python